EPCCed/archer2-intro-to-lammps/_episodes/02-MD-primer.md

 ```

 There are several styles (see the manual), but of note are `delete`, `index`, `loop`, and `equal`.
-`equal` is the workhorse of the styles, and it can set a variable to a number, thermo keywords, math operators or functions, among other things.
+`equal` is the workhorse of the styles, and it can set a variable to a number, `thermo` keywords, maths operators or functions, among other things.
 `delete` unsets a variable.
-`loop` and `index` are simular, with the difference that `loop` accepts an integer / range, while `index` accepts a list of strings.
+`loop` and `index` are similar, with the difference that `loop` accepts an integer / range, while `index` accepts a list of strings.

 To use a variable later in the script, just prepend a dollar sign, like so: